 Saving for a first home is a massive challenge.
 I first started writing on the subject for Ratehub back in 2015, when we wondered out loud how first-time homebuyers managed to afford an average house price of $451,000.
 Seven years later, the average has nearly doubled to $816,000.
 The prospect of buying a first home has never been more daunting.

-The Tax-Free First Home Savings Account (FHSA) is a new tax shelter proposed by the federal government as part of its housing plan in the 2022 budget.
-If you’re curious to learn more about the FHSA and how it works, you’re in the right place.
+The first-time homebuyer savings account, officially known as the First Home Savings Account, (FHSA) is a new tax shelter proposed by the federal government as part of its housing plan in the 2022 budget.
+If you’re curious to learn more about the first-time homebuyer savings account and how it works, you’re in the right place.

-Tax-Free First Home Savings Account: At a Glance
+First Home Savings Account: Eligibility and key facts

 - The program will be open to all Canadians who are first-time homebuyers and at least 18 years old